 - Who is the audience?

 - Have they understood what I’m saying?

-As the group gets bigger there are more people to please, more people to consider how they’ll receive what you’re saying.
-Scale directly affects how intimate a conversation is, as there are more people, a topic gets more and more diluted or the conversation becomes more and more generic.
+As the group gets bigger there are more people to please, and so more people to consider how they’ll receive what you’re saying.
+Scale directly affects how intimate a conversation is.
+As the number of people listening increases, a topic gets more and more diluted or the conversation becomes more and more generic.

 Effectively, as the audience grows, the soapbox that a speaker at any moment is socially standing on, gets taller and the spotlight gets brighter.

 This is the reason that we often take someone to one side to be able to have a more intimate conversation.
 Now, this is a solved problem in many social apps because they force users to rigidly define a boundary: WhatsApp groups, Slack channels etc. all have a fixed list of members OR they're totally open (like Twitter), and there's no concept of controlling the audience.

 However, in a social app that offers an open space, setting rigid boundaries on a conversation isn't the natural solution – doing that would be much more equivalent to gathering people in a particular room, and so is more intent-driven.
 This is fine for a meeting, but the required intent also demands undivided attention during the gathering.

 The role of ephemerality